devonmurphy/GathererImageGatherer/README.md

 You will also need a postgres database named cardimages with a table called phash.
 These sql statements will do that for you.

 create database cardimages;
-create table phash values(name text, set text, hash text);
+create table phash(name text, set text, hash text);